António de Oliveira Salazar

 A political economy professor at the University of Coimbra, Salazar entered public life as finance minister with the support of President Óscar Carmona after the 28 May 1926 coup d'état.
-The military of 1926 saw themselves as the guardians of the nation in the wake of the instability and perceived failure of the First Republic, but they had no idea how to address the critical challenges of the hour.
+The military of 1926 saw themselves as the guardians of the nation in the wake of the instability and perceived failure of the First Republic, but they lacked the means to address the critical challenges of the hour.
 Armed with broad powers to restructure state finances, within one year Salazar balanced the budget and stabilised Portugal's currency, producing the first of many budgetary surpluses.
-Amidst a period when authoritarian regimes elsewhere in Europe were merging political power with militarism, with leaders adopting military titles and uniforms, Salazar enforced the strict separation of the armed forces from politics.
+Amidst a period when authoritarian regimes elsewhere in Europe were merging political power with militarism, and leaders were adopting military titles and uniforms, Salazar enforced strict separation of the armed forces from politics.
 Salazar's aim was the de-politicisation of society, rather than the mobilisation of the populace.

-Opposed to communism, socialism, syndicalism and liberalism, Salazar's rule was conservative, corporatist and Portuguese nationalist in nature; it was also opposed to capitalism, which it regarded as plutocratic in nature.
+Opposed to democracy, communism, socialism, syndicalism and liberalism, Salazar's rule was conservative, (Note: Despite that, Salazar deliberately covered up child sexual abuse by senior government officials, most notably the Ballet Rose scandal, that puts into question the extent to which this conservative ideology was truly followed) corporatist and Portuguese nationalist in nature; it was also opposed to capitalism, which it regarded as plutocratic in nature.
 Salazar distanced himself from Nazism and fascism, which he described as a "pagan Caesarism" that did not recognise legal, religious or moral limits.
 Throughout his life Salazar avoided populist rhetoric.
 He was generally opposed to the concept of political parties when, in 1930, he created the National Union.
 Salazar described and promoted the Union as a "non-party", and proclaimed that the National Union would be the antithesis of a political party.
 He promoted Catholicism but argued that the role of the Church was social, not political, and negotiated the Concordat of 1940 that kept the church at arm's length.
 One of the mottos of the Salazar regime was Deus, Pátria e Família ("God, Fatherland and Family"), although Catholicism was never the state religion.
 The doctrine of pluricontinentalism was the basis of Salazar's territorial policy, a conception of the Portuguese Empire as a unified state that spanned multiple continents.
+From the 1950s onward, during the later phase of Salazar’s rule, Portugal recorded sustained growth in GDP per capita and a decline in illiteracy.
+By the end of the Estado Novo in 1974, Portugal still had the lowest per capita income and the lowest literacy rate in Western Europe.